How does U-Pack compare to U-Haul?

 - U-Pack offers a “you pack, they drive” moving service to all 50 states (including Alaska and Hawaii), Puerto Rico, Mexico, and Canada.
-ABF is U-Pack’s transportation provider, and there are almost 300 ABF service centers nationwide.
+ABF Freight℠ is U-Pack’s primary transportation provider, and there are close to 290 ABF Freight service centers nationwide.

 - U-Haul offers local and long distance truck rental moving services.
 They service the U.S. and Canada with 15,000 locations for rental truck drop off and pick up.